125I Labeling of Proteins

 - LANCE® Europium labeling reagents for TR-FRET assays

-PerkinElmer offers custom 125I and 131I radioiodination labelling services as well as custom assay development.
+PerkinElmer offers custom 125I radioiodination labelling services.
 If you are interested in having your peptide or protein iodinated please contact our custom teams: